A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

+\begin{lem} The definition of a flip is independent of the choice of good representatives. \end{lem}

+\begin{proof} This result comes from the fact that the definition of a twist is independent of the choice of good representatives.

-\begin{rmk} Here, as in lemma \ref{lem:Dehntwist}, we note that we choose a set of good representatives in which the arc corresponding to the $m$-diagonal $\alpha$ is a loop.
-As explained in remark \ref{rmk:loop}, this is always possible when necessary. \end{rmk}
+Here, we note that we choose a set of good representatives in which the arc corresponding to the $m$-diagonal $\alpha$ is a loop.
+As explained in Remark \ref{rmk:loop}, this is always possible.